e-bolton1/Pet-Classification/README.md

 │   ├── keras_model.h5
 │   ├── labels.txt
 ├── README.md
-├── TEST
+├── test_images
-│   ├── healthy
+│   ├── cat
 │   │   ├── ...
-│   ├── disease
+│   ├── dog
 │   │   ├── ...
+├── train_images
+│   ├── cat
+│   │   ├── average
+│   │   ├── bad
-├── TRAIN
+│   │   ├── good
-│   ├── healthy
+│   ├── dog
-│   │   ├── ...
+│   │   ├── average
-│   ├── disease
+│   │   ├── bad
-│   │   ├── ...
+│   │   ├── good
 ├── tutorial
 │   ├── ...
 ```

 - The `"README.md"` file contains this tutorial (but it will be easier to follow along on the GitHub page).
 - The `"tutorial"` folder contains images that will help you follow along with this tutorial.
-- The `"Train"` folder contains the training data, which consists of images of healthy and diseased lungs.
-The `"Test"` folder contains test images that you can use to evaluate your model.
+- The `"train_images"` folder contains the training data, which consists of good, bad and average images of cats and dogs.
+The `"test_images"` folder contains test images that you can use to evaluate your model.
-- The `"Exported Model"` folder contains a sample exported model trained on all images.

 ## Step 2: Get Started with Teachable Machine